oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_tenant_manager_control_plane_organization_governance_actions_module.rst

 ..
 Description

-- Fetches details about a Config resource in Oracle Cloud Infrastructure
+- Perform actions on an OrganizationGovernance resource in Oracle Cloud Infrastructure
-- This endpoint is used to fetch connector-specific engine configurations.
+- For *action=add_governance*, starts a work request to opt the tenancy in to governance rules.
+- For *action=remove_governance*, starts a work request to opt the tenancy out of governance rules.

 ..
 Aliases